matheger/matheger.github.io/_projects/90_code_snippets.md

 {::options parse_block_html="false" /}
 <p></p>

-## R: Lognormal Fit of Ride Durations
+## R: Log-Normal Fit of Ride Durations

 The following code was used to create a lognormal fit of the frequency of recorded ride durations in minutes.
 The references to `knime.in` and `knime.out` data frames are used to interface this code snippet with the KNIME workflow in which it was included.